-After finding out how many times the futuristic homes of architect John Lautner have appeared in movies, we decided to see if we could find some films featuring the works of his mentor, Frank Lloyd Wright.
-Surprisingly, given his remarkable legacy, there aren’t as many.
+After finding out how many times the futuristic homes of architect John Lautner have appeared in movies, we decided to see if we could find some films featuring the works of his mentor.
+Surprisingly, given his remarkable legacy, there aren’t as many Frank Lloyd Wright houses in movies.
 And only one – the Ennis House – has really made an impact on the world of cinema.
 However, we did find a really interesting story about a famous Frank Lloyd Wright movie house that never actually existed…

 Clinton Walker Residence

 A Summer Place (1959)

 The first Frank Lloyd Wright movie home we unearthed was this beach house built on Scenic Road on Monterey Bay, Carmel, in 1952.
 Its owner, Clinton Della Walker, wanted her home to be as “durable as the rocks and as transparent as the waves,” and to that end it was built on granite boulders, in a triangular shape, as if cutting through the waves.
 The waterfront home featured prominently in the 1959 romance A Summer Place (1959), starring Sandra Dee and Troy Donahue.
 Such was the architect’s popularity at the time that the characters in the movie even mention him by name.

 Blade Runner (1982)